Pluckley: Haunting

 Pluckley had an entry in the 1989 Guinness Book of Records for being "the most haunted village in Britain", with 12 different ghosts reported; the category is no longer in use by Guinness, and a visiting Daily Telegraph journalist in 2008 cast doubt on the veracity of the claims.

-Pluckley is the location of many supernatural television programmes, such as Most Haunted and Ghostly Legends, and episode 22 of the popular "How Haunted?" podcast featured a ghost walk of the village.
+Pluckley is the location of many supernatural television programmes, such as Strange but True?, Most Haunted and Ghostly Legends.
 It still attracts amateur ghost hunters today.
 Among the most famous reported hauntings is that of the Red Lady or Lady Dering (who died in the 12th century), sighted in the churchyard of St Nicholas.
 Other reputed hauntings include a ghostly monk, a phantom highwayman and a gypsy woman, called Susan Richardson, who died in mysterious circumstances.
 Three of these are all within a few feet at the road junction ghost hunters have dubbed Fright Corner.
 Dering or "Screaming" wood is also said to be a strong focus of paranormal activity.